leonardocustodio/polkadart/packages/polkadart_cli/README.md

 <pre>
 polkadart:
-  <b>enabled: true</b> # Required.
-Must be set to true to activate the package.
-Default: false
   output_dir: lib/generated # Optional.
 Sets the directory of generated files.
 Provided value should be a valid path on your system.
 Default: lib/generated
   <b>chains:</b> # Dictionary of chains and endpoints
     - polkadot: wss://rpc.polkadot.io